nerdfiles/proposal-planning/readme.md

 their security policies — lacking ODRL?
 GDPR?
 Even jazz was "[conceived to be about something][jazz]"!
 They're all doing the "best for the best customers with the best tools at the best times in the best SDLCs"?
-But then, [accessibility *is* security and privacy][privacy]; elsewhere: almost none of it is build "on" "transformative APIs"[6]; that means no sandwiches for you!
+But then, [accessibility *is* security and privacy][privacy]; elsewhere: almost none of it is built ("buidl'd"?) "on" "transformative APIs"[6]; that means no sandwiches for you!
 You're aware of who Jeff Bezos is, and how his [API Mandate][apimandate] has constrained your business valid logic's capabilities, hindered interrelations among and between others in the web and its search engine